circlefin/malachite/specs/consensus/accountable-tm/acountable-tm.md

 # Accountable Tendermint

-Accountable Tendermint is a slight variant of Tendermint that ensures the detection of amnesia attacks in runs in which agreement is violated.
+Accountable Tendermint is a slight variation of Tendermint that ensures the detection of amnesia attacks in runs in which agreement is violated.
 Note that this differs from double vote evidence.
 Double votes can be detected also in (more likely) cases, where agreement is not violated because only a few